 “Too bad about that,” Macalister said.

 Kyle glanced over at the roofless cottage.
-“Do you need me to stay to help clean up?” he said.
+“Do you need me to stay to help clean up?”

 “That won’t be necessary,” Macalister said, following his gaze.
 “I’ll give the old man a hand.”

 “I’ll be on my way, then,” Kyle said.